nisaTahsin/SENG350-Project/ScopeChanges.md

 - REQ-A-2: Admin can view system health [See GitLab Issue #17]
 - User Story A-1: Admins can view operation logs and a health page [See GitLab Issue #25]
 - REQ-A-4: Admin are capable of system-level configuration, managing roles, design parameters, etc. [See GitLab Issue #19]

+- REQ-S-5: Staff can view their booking history and filter by time of booking [See GitLab Issue #8]
+- REQ-S-4: Staff are able to cancel their own bookings [See GitLab Issue #5]
+- User Story S-3: Staff can view bookings by time to locate and cancel them [See GitLab Issue #20]

 _For a more granular description of the specific features and requirements which were removed from Implementation I, as well as the motivation behind these decisions, see [Changes.md](Changes.md)._